Today is Father’s Day in the UK.

 He gave me away on my wedding day and read a reading I had written.
 I will not forget the look on his face when I came downstairs in the morning in my wedding dress.
 He drove me to the wedding and to our reception and did a lovely speech.

 My Dad with my siblings

-My husband, too, is a wonderful father.
-I am stepmother to his son from a previous relationship and I know how difficult it was for him to leave his previous home and not be with his son every day.
+My (now ex) husband, too, is a wonderful father.
+I was stepmother to his son from a previous relationship and I know how difficult it was for him to leave his previous home and not be with his son every day.
 There is nothing he wouldn’t do for his son and never lets him down.

-My husband and his son from a trip on a steam train four years ago and on the same trip in Wales visiting my parents sat in a tractor with my Dad.
+My ex-husband and his son from a trip on a steam train four years ago.

 So here is to all the wonderful Dad’s out there – and grandfathers.
 Hope you all have a lovely day!

 My Dad as a toddler with his parents

 (Note that this post has been edited since written as I separated from my husband a few years later!)